I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschematicket-validateasync.md

 ## -remarks
 <p> To perform the validation operation, call the <a href="print.iprintschemaasyncoperation_start">IPrintSchemaAsyncOperation::Start</a> method to validate the settings of the current PrintTicket object and to pass the resulting PrintTicket to the <a href="print.iprintschemaasyncoperationevent_completed">IPrintSchemaAsyncOperationEvent::Completed</a> event.
 When the validation operation is completed, or if an error occurs during the validation operation, the <b>IPrintSchemaAsyncOperationEvent::Completed</b> event is fired.
 This method will not change the settings of the current PrintTicket object.</p>

-<p> To perform the validation operation, call the <a href="print.iprintschemaasyncoperation_start">IPrintSchemaAsyncOperation::Start</a> method to validate the settings of the current PrintTicket object and to pass the resulting PrintTicket to the <a href="print.iprintschemaasyncoperationevent_completed">IPrintSchemaAsyncOperationEvent::Completed</a> event.
-When the validation operation is completed, or if an error occurs during the validation operation, the <b>IPrintSchemaAsyncOperationEvent::Completed</b> event is fired.
-This method will not change the settings of the current PrintTicket object.</p>

 ## -requirements
 <table>
 <tr>